- Chart

 Goal

-The primary investment goal of the SPDR Blackstone Senior Loan ETF is to generate current income and to preserve capital by investing primarily in senior loans issued by U.S. corporations and non-U.S. corporations.
+The primary investment goal of the SPDR Blackstone Senior Loan ETF is to provide investors with income from senior loans and to offer a potential capital preservation benefit in rising interest rate environments.

 Investment Approach and Strategy